jgooly/explr_data_project1/readme.md

 To run the R scripts, be sure to place the .txt data set in your working directory.

 # Required packages
 In order to run the scripts, you will need to install the [Lubridate package](http://cran.r-project.org/web/packages/lubridate/index.html) from CRAN.

+## testing